-The Casper Housing Authority broke ground on the Raven Crest Apartment Complex last week, according to the housing authority’s executive director Kim Summerall-Wright.
+The Casper Housing Authority broke ground on the Raven Crest Apartment Complex this week, according to the housing authority’s executive director Kim Summerall-Wright.

 The $18 million project, located at 4701 Tranquility Way, will include a playground, a barbecue area, a community garden and 100 apartment units.
 However, only half of those units will be subsidized by the United States Department of Housing and Urban Development, said the director.
 The other half will pay full rent.

 Landlords aren’t always motivated to keep public housing units in decent condition, Summerall-Wright explained, but if half of the property is for standard tenants, then they might be more inclined to ensure the complex is well-maintained.